official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 and

-[^213] Letter Watkins to Manning, 4 April 2002, ‘Iraq’.
+[^213]: Letter Watkins to Manning, 4 April 2002, ‘Iraq’.
-[^214] Manuscript comment Manning to PM, 5 April 2002 on Letter Watkins to Manning, 4 April 2002, ‘Iraq’.
+[^214]: Manuscript comment Manning to PM, 5 April 2002 on Letter Watkins to Manning, 4 April 2002, ‘Iraq’.
-[^215] Campbell A & Hagerty B. The Alastair Campbell Diaries.
+[^215]: Campbell A & Hagerty B. The Alastair Campbell Diaries.
 Volume 4.
-The Burden of Power: Countdown [^216] Minute Rycroft to Prime Minister, 4 April 2002, ‘Texas’.
+The Burden of Power: Countdown
+[^216]: Minute Rycroft to Prime Minister, 4 April 2002, ‘Texas’.

 490

-The Report of the Iraq Inquiry566.
-Sir David Manning provided a separate checklist of topics which described the objective on Iraq as:
+566. Sir David Manning provided a separate checklist of topics which described the objective on Iraq as:

 “Commitment from Bush to transparency and consultation.
 (The model is